UsefulAnd/lobotomy/README.md

 ## Features

-APK decompilation
+- APK decompilation
-APK conversion with Dex2Jar
+- APK conversion with Dex2Jar
+- Convert APK to a debuggable APK